Lawmakers push major banking reforms following near collapse of financial sector

 Who is responsible?
 Regulators to blame in part for SVB, Signature Bank failures, federal watchdog says

-But other Republicans have pushed back, including Financial Services Committee chair Patrick McHenry (R-N.C.), who received donations from and was even reportedly thrown a fundraiser by Signature Bank less than two weeks before its collapse.
+But other Republicans have pushed back, including Financial Services Committee Chairman Patrick McHenry (N.C.), who received donations from and was even reportedly thrown a fundraiser by Signature Bank less than two weeks before its collapse.

 His committee passed much more limited legislation focused on regulatory actions specifically during “crises” last month.